wefixit-AT/oVirtBackup/README.md

 ## Workflow

 * Create a snapshot
-* Clone the snapshot into a new VM
+* Clone the snapshot into a new VM (posibly in a different storage domain)
 * Delete the snapshot
+* Two differet types of backup (can use either one or both)
+  * Create a template from the cloned VM (in the same storage domain)
   * Export the VM to the NFS share
 * Delete the VM

+Backup to template can be more flexible in large instalations because you can have multiple storage domains containig backed up hosts.
+With export based backups you can only have one export domain per datacenter

 ## Useful tips